Boost Your Testosterone Naturally: A Guide for Everyday People in Leander, TX

 Examples: French fries, fried chicken, foods cooked in soybean or corn oil

-Why it matters: Creates harmful compounds that increase inflammation.
+Why it matters: These create harmful compounds that increase inflammation.

 Better swap: Use olive oil or avocado oil for cooking.